Metal Casting - 2 | Mechanical Engineering SSC JE (Technical) PDF Download

 Remedies

-• Heat the molten liquid metal in the furnace upto pouring temperature only.
+• Heat the molten liquid metal in the furnace up to pouring temperature only.

-• Convert green sand mould into dry sand mould before allowing the liquid metal into mould cavity.
+• Convert green sand mould into dry sand mould before allowing the liquid metal into the mould cavity.

 • Select the moulding sand such that it has better permeability.